vatesfr/xen-orchestra/docs/docs/backups.md

 Xen Orchestra ensures robust data security for backups stored remotely, by leveraging advanced encryption algorithms.
 Here's a closer look at how encryption works and the technology behind it:

+### Authentication

+The encryption algorithms are authenticated, meaning additional metadata is appended to the end of each saved file.
+During restoration, this metadata ensures that the restored data matches the original encrypted data, allowing the system to detect issues like bit rot or tampering by an attacker without the encryption key.
+However, it's important to note that this is not a recoverable error—if the verification fails, the file will be unusable.

 ### Configuring encryption

 Encryption is opt-in and requires configuring an encryption key on the remote.